pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 // AllocationResultModel must have one and only one field set. type AllocationResultModel struct {
-    Partitionable *PartitionableAllocationResult
+    NamedResourcesWithAttributes *NamedResourcesWithAttributesResult
 }

-type PartitionableAllocationResult struct {
+type NamedResourcesWithAttributesResult struct {
-    Instances []AllocatedResourceInstance
+    Resources []AllocatedResource
 }

-type AllocatedResourceInstance struct {
+type AllocatedResource struct {
    ID string // A concatenation with / of the individual names.
 }
 ```

 ### Implementation of semantic models

-In the Go types above, all structs starting with `Partitionable` are part of that
+In the Go types above, all structs starting with `NamedResourcesWithAttributes`
-semantic model.
-In practice, organizing those inside their own Go package and
+are part of that semantic model.
+In practice, organizing those inside their own
-then importing that package in the definition of the resource.k8s.io API will
+Go package and then importing that package in the definition of the
-result in a cleaner separation at the source code level.
-It has no impact on
+resource.k8s.io API will result in a cleaner separation at the source code
-the resulting Kubernetes API.
+level.
+It has no impact on the resulting Kubernetes API.

 ### Scheduling + Allocation